pomke/fickle/README.md

 ### Contexts

 In Fickle, models are observed through an 'Observer Context'.
-Contexts determine the manner in which observers are updated, and provite methods for registering observer functions.
+Contexts determine the manner in which observers are updated, and provide methods for registering observer functions.